idun-corp/Idun-Examples/ProptechOS-Edge-Interface/Edge-Connector-Overview/README.md

 0. Auth and connection
 1. ID translation
 2. Format translation
-3. Logic and buffering (perhaps)
+3. Logic and buffering
-4. Exception handling and meta-telemetry (perhaps)
+4. Exception handling and meta-telemetry
-5. Self-provisioning (a little more advanced than "basics" but much cheaper to maintain over time)
+5. Self-provisioning
+(the last three are not strictly needed for a basic edge connector)

 ## 0. Auth and connection
 Since ProptechOS is built using Azure IoT technologies, connecting to the ProptechOS edge interface is really connection to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/).
 You can use the [IoT Hub SDK](https://github.com/Azure/azure-iot-sdks) and a Device Client or connect using a vanilla [MQTT client](https://mqtt.org/software/) or AMQP client.
 (Our [sample connector uses the Java Device Client](../examples)